 We woke up at 4.30 and a van was waiting for us at 5.
-It’s a 3 hours drive to get to the base point.
+It’s a 3 hours drive to get to the base point of Laguna Paron.
 You don’t have to worry that you will be hungry.
-On the way to Laguna Paron you will stop at the local market for a local breakfast (not included in tour).
+On the way to Laguna Paron, you will stop at the local market for a local breakfast (not included in the tour).
 We had a fresh avocado sandwich with some cocoa tea and it was really delicious.

 THE LAST STOP

 We felt really happy that we made it to the highest point and could see Paramount Peak.
 It felt really great.
-What is really amazing about Laguna Paron, is that with the constant change of weather, the colour of water is changing as well.
-Every time the sun came out, everyone cheered because the water got a real Caribbean colour.
+What is really amazing about Laguna Paron, is that with the constant change of weather, the color of the water is changing as well.
+Every time the sun came out, everyone cheered because the water got a real Caribbean color.
 It reminded me of the Caribbean water in Mexico.

 On the way down I got a very strong headache, due to the altitude which is really normal.
 Please remember that when you going up and starting to get a headache, stop immediately.
 It is much worse and more dangerous to continue ascending with a headache.